Black Army of Hungary

-In the beginnings, the core of the army consisted of 6–8,000 mercenaries.
-In the 1480s, the number was between 15,000 and 20,000, however the figures in the great Viennese military parade reached 28,000 men (20,000 horsemen, 8,000 infantry) in 1485.
+In the beginning, the core of the army consisted of 6,000–8,000 mercenaries.
+In the 1480s, the number was between 15,000 and 20,000, but the figures in the great Viennese military parade reached 28,000 men (20,000 horsemen, 8,000 infantry) in 1485.
+Thus the Black Army was far larger than the army of Louis XI of France, the only other existing permanent professional European army in the era.
 The soldiers were mainly Czechs, Germans, Serbs, Poles and, from 1480, Hungarians.
-Thus the Black Army was far larger than the army of Louis XI of France, the only other existing permanent professional European army in the era.

-The black army was not the only large standing mercenary army of Matthias Corvinus.
-Meanwhile the border castles of the north, west and east were guarded mostly by the retinues of the nobility of the respective counties of the realm, these fortress/castle garrisons were financed by the counties, however the Ottoman frontier zone of southern Hungary had a large professional standing army too which was paid by the king.
-Unlike the soldiers of the Black army, these large mercenary castle garrisons were trained for castle defence.
+The Black Army was not the only large standing mercenary army of Matthias Corvinus.
+The border castles of the north, west and east were guarded mostly by the retinues of the local nobility, financed by the nobles' own revenues; however the Ottoman frontier zone of southern Hungary had a large professional standing army which was paid by the king.
+Unlike the soldiers of the Black Army, these large mercenary garrisons were trained for castle defence.
 No other contemporary European realm would have been able to maintain two large parallel permanent forces for so long.

 The death of Matthias Corvinus meant the end of the Black Army.
-The noble estate of the parliament succeeded in reducing the tax burden by 70–80 percent, at the expense of the country's ability to defend itself, thus the newly elected king Vladislaus II was not able to cover the cost of the army.
+The noble estate of the parliament succeeded in reducing the tax burden by 70–80 percent, at the expense of the country's ability to defend itself, thus the newly elected king Vladislaus II was unable to cover the cost of the army.
 King Vladislaus II donated most of the royal estates, régales and royalties to the nobility.
 After the dissolution of the Black Army, the Hungarian magnates also dismantled the national administration systems and bureaucracy throughout the country.
 The country's defenses sagged as border guards and castle garrisons went unpaid, fortresses fell into disrepair, and initiatives to increase taxes to reinforce defenses were stifled.

 Etymology

-Several speculations arose about the army's name.
+Several theories exist about the army's name.
 The first recorded accounts using "black" description appear in written memoranda immediately after Corvinus' death, when the rest of the army was pillaging Hungarian, and later Austrian, villages when they were receiving no pay.
 One idea is that they adopted the adjective from a captain, "Black" John Haugwitz, whose nickname already earned him enough recognition to be identified with the army as a whole.